fusionpbx/fusionpbx/README.md

 What is [FusionPBX](http://fusionpbx.com/)?
 --------------------------------------
-[FusionPBX](http://fusionpbx.com/) is a flexible, customizable administration web GUI that takes [FreeSwitch](http://freeswitch.org) and converts it into a single- or multi-tenant gateway or PBX system out of the box.
+[FusionPBX](http://fusionpbx.com/) is a flexible, customizable administration web GUI that uses [FreeSWITCH](http://freeswitch.org) as a single or multi-tenant PBX system or a flexible communication platform.
-It will run on any operating system and x86-based hardware of your choice.
+It will run on multiple operating systems and 32 and 64 bit hardward.
-It provides the functionality your business needs and brings corporate-level phone system features to small, medium, and large businesses.
+It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.
 Read more at [FusionPBX](http://fusionpbx.com/).
 [Please visit our youtube channel](https://www.youtube.com/FusionPBX)

 In addition to providing all of the usual PBX functionality, FusionPBX allows you to configure:

 - Multi-Tenant
 - Unlimited Extensions
 - Voicemail-to-Email
+- Device Provisioning
 - Music on Hold
 - Call Parking
 - Automatic Call Distribution
 - Interactive Voice Response
 - Ring Groups
 - Find Me / Follow Me
+- Hot desking
-- Dialplan Features that can be endlessly combined for your preferences
+- Dialplan Programming that allow nearly endless positiblities
 - [Many other Features](http://docs.fusionpbx.com/en/latest/features/features.html)

 Free Support